sachin-bisht/Sentiment-Analysis-NLTK/README.md

 # Sentiment-Analysis-NLTK
 Sentiment Analysis / Opinion Mining for provided data in NLTK corpus using NaiveBayesClassifier Algorithm

-# Accuracy
+## Accuracy
 Without using bigrams : 72.8

-using bigrams : 85.0
+With using bigrams : 85.0